Tekki/sql-ledger/doc/configuration.md

 counterparts with the `.bin` extension, which are optimized for fast reading by SQL-Ledger.

-**Important:** After any change to a YAML file, the `util/update-config.pl` script must be run to update the binary files.
+**Important:** After any change to a YAML file, `make config` or the `util/update-config.pl` script must be run to update the binary files.

 ## Global Configuration